Stephen Merchant: Stand-up

 Merchant began performing stand-up comedy in the late 1990s to critical success, though he decided to focus more on his work with writing partner Ricky Gervais after the success of The Office.
 He appeared in a revue, called Rubbernecker, at the Café Royal, as part of the 2001 Edinburgh Fringe, alongside Ricky Gervais, Jimmy Carr and Robin Ince.

 Merchant returned to stand-up with a nationwide tour of the United Kingdom in September 2011, under the title Hello Ladies.
 The tour, which ended in New York, was later released on DVD.
 In late 2012, it continued in Australia and New Zealand.
 Merchant performed his first-ever stand-up tour of Scandinavia in October 2014, performing in 11 different cities as part of a European festival circuit.
 In an interview with Marc Maron, Merchant listed Eddie Izzard, Stewart Lee, Ross Noble and Jimmy Carr as stand-up comedians he admired and John Cleese as his main comedic influence.

 Hello Ladies

 Merchant's sitcom Hello Ladies premiered on 29 September 2013 on HBO, in which he played Stuart Pritchard, a website designer in Los Angeles who unsuccessfully chases beautiful women.
-It was adapted from his stand-up show of the same name.
-Merchant's frequent partner Ricky Gervais was not involved in any part of the show which was instead written by Merchant, Lee Eisenberg and Gene Stupnitsky.
+It was adapted from his stand-up show of the same name and written by Merchant, Lee Eisenberg and Gene Stupnitsky.
 After its initial run of eight episodes, HBO did not renew the show for a second season but aired a special movie on 22 November 2014, that served as the series' last episode.